monstagorilla/otdata/docs/apiSections.md

 You can retrieve the latest data or a history of datasets within a specified time interval.
 The data consists of:

 - Position and movement data
-- Driver and passenger information
+- FMS data
-- CAN data
+- Sensor data
-- Diagnostic trouble codes (DTC)

 ## ETA
 You can retrieve the latest ETA or a history of ETAs within a specified time interval.
 An ETA data set consists of an actual ETA for the corresponding drive and a time window for estimated deviations in conjunction with a confidence level.